 Approximate percentage of marks awarded by each assessment method*:

 *Calculated from compulsory and optional modules (where applicable) each year

 The course is accredited by the Broadcast Journalism Training Council (BJTC).

-Fieldwork includes visits to the Westminster parliament and assignments in and around Bristol throughout the three years.
+Fieldwork includes visits to the Westminster parliament and assignments in and around Bristol throughout the course.

-You will use high-definition digital cameras for projects and specialist software in the studio for editing audio and visual material.
-A range of computer labs provide further facilities for producing material.
+Use high-definition digital cameras for projects and specialist software in the studio for editing audio and visual material.
+Our computer labs provide further facilities for producing material.
 Friendly technical support is always available.

 Careers / Further study